 - Leverage new insights and ketamine afterglow in order to sustain benefits

-- Our services can be conducted in 30 minutes and are 100%billable to insurance
+- Our services are 100%billable to insurance

 - We work in conjunction, and provide coordination with, your existing team of medical and mental health providers